-Item Inspection check If inspection is not passed All upholstered parts Check for damage and wear.
+Item Inspection Check If Inspection is not Passed All upholstered parts Check for damage and wear.
 Contact your provider.
-Removable legrests Check whether the legrests can be fixed securely and whether the loosening mechanism is properly operable.
-Contact your provider.
+Removable legrests Check whether legrests can be fixed securely and whether loosening mechanism is properly operable.
 Check that all adjustment options function properly.
 Contact your provider.

-Casters Check that casters rotate and swivel freely.
+Item Inspection Check If Inspection is not Passed Castors Check that castors rotate and swivel freely.
 Contact your provider.
-Drive wheels Check that the drive wheels rotate without wobbling.
-It is easiest to have someone stand behind the mobility device and observe the drive wheels as you drive away from them to do this.
+Drive wheels Check that drive wheels rotate without wobbling.
+It is easiest to have someone stand behind mobility device and observe drive wheels as you drive away from them to do this.
+Contact your provider.
 Electronics and connectors Check all cables for damage and all connecting plugs for snug fit.
 Contact your provider.